knetikmedia/knetikcloud-java-client/docs/ContentPollsApi.md

 Create a new poll

 Polls are blobs of text with titles, a category and assets.
-Formatting and display of the text is in the hands of the front end.
+Formatting and display of the text is in the hands of the front end. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; POLLS_ADMIN

 ### Example
 ```java